deckhouse/deckhouse/candi/cloud-providers/aws/docs/LAYOUTS.md

 ## WithNAT

-**Caution!** A bastion host is required to access nodes (it can be created alongside the cluster by specifying the parameters in the section `withNAT.bastionInstance`).
+>**Caution!** A bastion host is required to access nodes (it can be created alongside the cluster by specifying the parameters in the section `withNAT.bastionInstance`).

 Virtual machines access the Internet using a NAT Gateway with a shared (and single) source IP.

 ![resources](https://docs.google.com/drawings/d/e/2PACX-1vRS95L6rJr_SswWphLYYHN9GZLC3I0jpbKXbjr3935kqJdaeBIxmJyejKCOUdLPaKlY2Fk_zzNaGmE9/pub?w=1422&h=997)
 <!--- source: https://docs.google.com/drawings/d/1UPzygO3w8wsRNHEna2uoYB-69qvW6zDYB5s1OumUOes/edit --->

+Example of the layout configuration:

 ```yaml
 apiVersion: deckhouse.io/v1